Rhuck1/Bitcoin-Price-Analysis/README.md

 ## Regarding the Data

 The data is contrained in a typical timeseries format as can seen below.
-My analysis was focused on utilizing the 'Close' price for each date in the timeseries.
+My analysis was focused on utilizing the 'Close' price for each date in the time series.
 Any additional columns presented or tranformations performed were on this column only.

 | Date                |   Open |   High |   Low |   Close |   Volume | Currency   |
 |:--------------------|-------:|-------:|------:|--------:|---------:|:-----------|